 The Louisiana Baptists Annual Report is available online each year for viewing and downloading as a PDF.
 To view the report online or download a digital copy, click here.

-The 2016 Annual Meeting will be held on November 14-15th at Calvary Baptist Church in Alexandria.
-To watch the videos from the 2015 Annual Meeting, click here.
+The 2018 Annual Meeting was held on November 12-13 at Temple Baptist Church in Ruston, LA.
+Click here to view videos from the meeting.

 Guidelines for the Making of Motions at the Louisiana Baptist Convention